 Katie McCallum is a PhD candidate at University of Texas Health Science Center at Houston in the Microbiology and Molecular Genetics program.
 While at the bench, her research is primarily focused on the basic biology governing host-microbial interactions.
 Katie's research interests extend far beyond the scope of medical microbiology.
 Her exposure to the enormity of collaborative effort and innovative research that exists in the Texas Medical Center has fostered her interest in science communication and science outreach.

 Researchers have defined a molecular phenotyping method capable of predicting the chance of recurrence of both non-invasive and invasive breast cancer in patients diagnosed with ductal carcinoma in situ (DCIS).
-The ...
+The researchers ...
 Read more

-Scientists from University of North Carolina Chapel Hill and North Carolina State University reported that ‘epigenetic enzyme-targeting’ drugs can be utilized to block adaptive kinome reprogramming, which is the ...
+Scientists from University of North Carolina Chapel Hill and North Carolina State University reported that ‘epigenetic enzyme-targeting’ drugs can be utilized to block adaptive kinome reprogramming, which is the primary ...
 Read more